tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 corresponding to the chosen algorithm.
 If the server has chosen to not use any compression, it MUST NOT send the compress_server_certificates extension.

-# Server Certificate Message
+# Compressed Certificate Message

-If the server picks a compression algorithm and sends it in the ServerHello, the format of the Certificate message is altered as follows:
+If the server picks a compression algorithm and sends it in the ServerHello, it MAY compress the Certificate message and send it in the form of the CompressedCertificate message (instead of sending the Certificate message directly).

+The CompressedCertificate message is formed as follows:

 ~~~
     struct {
          uint24 uncompressed_length;
          opaque compressed_certificate_message<1..2^24-1>;
-    } Certificate;
+    } CompressedCertificate;
 ~~~

 uncompressed_length